-Programme Code: 05 Title: B.Sc., BOTANY Core Paper 6 - TAXONOMY OF ANGIOSPERMS AND ECONOMIC BOTANY Batch Semester 2021-2022 V Hours / Week 4 Total Hours 60 Credits 5
+B.Sc., BOTANY Core Paper 6: TAXONOMY OF ANGIOSPERMS AND ECONOMIC BOTANY Batch Semester Hours / Week Total Hours Credits l 2022-2023 ${f v}$ 5 75 5 l

-- > To recognize the plant families of major flowering plants and their diagnostic features. - > To acquire basic knowledge on the principles of phylogeny and biosystematics. - > To familiarize knowledge on plants with immense economic values.
+- > To study morphology of Angiospermic plants - > To learn the technical terms / descriptors to know the morphological features - To recognize plant families of major flowering plants and their diagnostic features. - To acquire basic knowledge on the principles of phylogeny and biosystematics. - To familiarize knowledge on plants with immense economic values.

-K1 ♠ CO1 Understanding the systems of classification of angiosperms, plant morphology terminologies and identifying morphological peculiarities CO2 Understand nomenclature principles of flowering plants and gain hands on experience on herbarium preparation techniques СОЗ Recognize members of the major Angiospermic families by identifying their diagnostic features ↓ CO4 Analyzing the comparative account among the families of Angiosperms K5 CO5 Evaluate the economic and beneficial aspects of plants to human mankind
+K1 ♠ CO1 Understanding the systems of classification of Angiosperms, plant morphological terminologies and identifying morphological peculiarities CO2 Understand nomenclature principles of flowering plants and gain hands on experience on herbarium preparation techniques diagnostic features Recognize members of major Angiospermic families by identifying their diagnostic features Analyzing the comparative account among the families of Angiosperms K5 CO5 Evaluate the economic and beneficial aspects of plants to human mankind